Codicil: The Will Amendment Explained

 • Signature: The testator must sign the codicil.
 If they cannot sign it themselves, they may direct someone else to sign on their behalf in their presence.

 • Witnesses: Like a will, a codicil must usually be signed in the witnesses' presence.
-The number of witnesses required can vary, but at least two witnesses are common.
+Two witness signatures are typically required.
 Witnesses should be disinterested parties, meaning they do not stand to benefit from the codicil.

-• Intent: The document must clearly state that it is a codicil to an existing will and intends to amend, revoke, or add to the provisions of that will.
+• Intent: The document must clearly state that it is a codicil to an existing will and intends to amend, revoke or add to its provisions.

 • Consistency: The codicil must reference the date of the will it is amending to avoid any confusion about which will it pertains to, especially if there have been multiple wills or codicils.